 - Staff satisfaction survey: the Group runs a regular staff survey to understand ways in which it can improve the working environment; - CEO "town hall" meetings: All employee meetings are held on a quarterly basis by the CEO to ensure a cascade of information.
-Issue-specific meetings are held by Leadership team members on a regular basis; and - Group-wide training: Training has been held during the course of the year for all employees on relaunched performance management processes and compliance matters (e.g., anti-bribery), and remote working. - Employee feedback sessions: Workshops were held with employees to explore what Wellbeing means to them and to understand their views.
-The information gathered from these workshops is being used to shape a Wellbeing programme and strategy; and - Cross Functional Bootcamps: New employees attend a cross functional bootcamp which allows them to gain a greater insight into the business and opportunity to develop working relationships.
+Issue-specific meetings are held by Leadership Team members on a regular basis; - Group-wide training: Training has been held during the course of the year for all employees on compliance matters (e.g., anti-bribery); - Cross Functional Bootcamps: New employees attend a cross functional bootcamp which allows them to gain a greater insight into the business and opportunity to develop working relationships.